October 9th, 2020 | How (Not) to Build a Business.

 So, How Not to Build a Business?

 No doubt that Lindy and Alican are going to make it.
 Unlike serial entrepreneurs, they integrate all they learned over a lifetime into their businesses.
 They keep on learning, adjusting, and growing.
+They work on their personal development as well professional development all the time.

 Please cite as: